dyozie/pivotal-hd-docs/content/getting-started/multi-node-cluster.md

     Ubuntu Linux 12.04 LTS
     JDK 1.7

-Through out the tutorial, commands to be executed on the master and slave node are mentioned as follows:
+Through out the tutorial,commands to be executed on the master and slave node are mentioned as follows:

 #####master	-	execute commands on the master node

 #####slave	- 	execute commands on the slave node

 Overview
 --------
 The following picture gives a brief overview of the cluster.
 ![Two Node Cluster](/images/multi-node.png)

 FIG. 1 shows a two node cluster.
 Since, we have only two nodes, we will use the master node as both master and slave.
 For clarity, master and slave1 are shown as separate nodes.
-However, in this tutorial, master will also act as one of the slave.
+However, in this tutorial,master will also act as one of the slave.

-Master node runs both the Namenode and ResourceManager .
-Since Master is also a slave, NodeManger and  DataNode also runs on the master node.
+Master node runs both the Namenode and ResourceManager.Since Master is also a slave, NodeManger and DataNode also runs on the master node.

 ####Master
 * NameNode